Dorothy Una Ratcliffe: McGrigor-Phillips

 Dorothy and Noel were married for 11 years until his sudden death in 1943.
 The couple were campaigning in Scotland during the Second World War to raise money for Greece when he was taken ill with a kidney complaint and never recovered.

+Phillips

 In 1947 Dorothy married Alfred Charles Vowles, a successful photographer and journalist.
-Alfred was a long-term friend of Dorothy’s having met her in the hills near Kirkby Malzeard in 1920s while she was still married to Charles Ratcliffe.
+Alfred was a long-term friend of Dorothy's having met her in the hills near Kirkby Malzeard in the 1920s while she was still married to Charles Ratcliffe.
 On marrying Dorothy, Alfred changed his name from Vowles to Phillips.
 They lived together at Temple Sowerby Manor until 1950 when it was donated to the National Trust.

 After donating Temple Sowerby Manor to the National Trust, Dorothy and Alfred moved to Edinburgh where they lived at 42 Ann Street.
 After Alfred's death in 1964 she moved to an apartment in North Berwick where she lived out the rest of her life.
 She continued to write until suffering a major stroke aged 80, leaving her first novel unfinished.
 Three months later she suffered another stroke and died.
-Dorothy died on 20 November 1967 and was buried at St James Church, Temple Sowerby.
+Dorothy died on 20 November 1967.